szachovy/superset-cluster/README.md

 * `docker-ce v5:26.1.0-1~ubuntu.22.04~jammy`
 * `docker-ce-cli v5:26.1.0-1~ubuntu.22.04~jammy`
 * `openssh-server v1:8.9p1-3ubuntu0.10`

-...python packages... docker paramiko PYTHON VERSION IMPORTANT DUE TO MAGIC NUMBER
+* `Python v3.10.12` with the following third party packages:
+  * `docker v7.1.0`

 ## Usage

-Having two management nodes setup and three mysql nodes setup, run `./superset-cluster` with virtual ip address set to connect to on the specified network interface with a mask on the default gateway to be used as an example:
+To set up superset cluster with two management nodes and three MySQL nodes, run `./superset-cluster` with the virtual IP address configured for the specified available network interface.
+Use the following command as an example, including the appropriate subnet mask for the default gateway:

 ```bash
 ./superset-cluster \